 M62 junction 20 to 25 smart motorway

-The M62 J20-25 upgrade is one of the schemes being paused.
+The M62 junctions 20-25 upgrade is one of the schemes being cancelled.

 The M62 is the only east-west motorway spanning the north of England.
 Running between Merseyside and Yorkshire through Cheshire and Greater Manchester, it serves as both a regional route for longer distance trips and as an important inter-urban route between the Manchester and Leeds city regions.

-We’ll be converting this stretch of the M62 into an all lane running smart motorway, converting the hard shoulder into a permanent traffic lane.
+The M62 from junction 20 to 25 had been earmarked for upgrading to an all lane running motorway, converting the hard shoulder into a permanent traffic lane.